nkaz001/hftbacktest/ROADMAP.md

 ## Rust

 ### Backtesting
-* [X] Level 3 Market-By-Order backtesting. ``unstable_l3``
+* [X] Level 3 Market-By-Order backtesting. ``feature: unstable_l3``
-* [X] Data fusion to provide the most frequent and granular data using different streams with different update frequencies and market depth ranges. ``unstable_fuse``
+* [X] Data fusion to provide the most frequent and granular data using different streams with different update frequencies and market depth ranges. ``feature: unstable_fuse``
-* [ ] Adjust feed and order latency for exchanges located in different regions if the original feed and order latency data was collected at a different site.
+* [X] Adjust feed and order latency for exchanges located in different regions if the original feed and order latency data was collected at a different site.
 * [ ] Additional queue position model or exchange model.
 * [X] A vector-based implementation for fast L2 market depth within the specified ROI (range of interest).
 * [X] Add fee model: fee per trading value (current), fee per trading quantity, fee per trade, and different fees based on the direction. (@roykim98)
+* [X] Parallel loading: Load the next data set while backtesting is in progress.

 ### Live
 * [ ] Support Level 3 Market-By-Order for Live Bot.